 Days later, you asked me to be your girlfriend.
 I accepted with joy.
 You held my hand, showered me with gifts and kisses.
-I had met the love of my life; this was it.
-You told me your secrets and I told you mine.
-Three months of pure bliss passed.
-You were my world.
-Family and friends were nothing compared to you.
+I had met the love of my life, this was it.
+You told me your secrets, I told you mine.
+Three months of pure bliss past.
+You were my world, family and friend were nothing compared to you.
 I was thirteen.

 After that day our relationship changed.
 I was not allowed to talk to other boys .
 My friends could not call over unless you were there.
-You told me my best friend, my twin sister, was a sociopath.
-Sent me the definition and said “Doesn’t that make sense?”
+You told me my best friend, my twin sister was a sociopath.
+Sent me the definition and said “Doesn’t that make sense?”.
 I agreed.
 After that I didn’t speak to her either.
-On the 22nd of each month that we were together you bought me a gift if I had been loyal.
-You bought me two gifts if I had agreed to put it in my mouth.
-I still thought this was it, this was love.
+On the 22nd of each month we were together you bought me a gift, if I had been loyal, you bought me two gifts if I had agreed to put it in my mouth.
+I still thought this was it, this is love.
 I was thirteen.

 When I returned from the trip, you showered me in gifts.
 Kissed my bruises and told me you loved me.
-That was the first day you mentioned the word “sex.”
-That was the first time I said no. After that, you asked me weekly if I had changed my mind.
+That was the first day you mentioned the word ‘sex’.
+That was the first time I said no. After that, you asked me weekly had I changed my mind.
 I told you I was too young, I wasn’t ready.
-You would push me away and call me a “slut.”
+You would push me away and call me a “slut”.
 I was thirteen.

 It was January.
 I visited your house again.
 My father dropped me off this time and told me to be good.
 I walked into your house, greeted your mother, ate a sandwich.
 You told me we were going for a walk.
-We were leaning on a gate when you asked for the final time, “Can we have sex?”
-Again the answer was no. We returned to your house, put on a movie, and settled down to watch it when I heard your front door close and the words “We have waited long enough.”
+We were leaning on a gate when you asked for the final time “Can we have sex?”
+Again the answer was no. We returned to your house put on a movie and settled down to watch it when I heard your front door close and the words “We have waited long enough.”
 After that it was a blur.
 My skirt lifted up.
-My face was pushed into a pillow.
+The face pushed into a pillow.
 I didn’t move.
 I didn’t scream.
 I didn’t fight back.
 I was thirteen.

-A week later, you texted me saying we were done.
-I came home from school early crying; my mother was delighted we were over.
+A week later, you text me saying we were done.
+I came home from school early crying, my mother was delighted we were over.
 All I could think was that I lost the love of my life.
 That was the day I lost myself.
 I was thirteen.

 Seven years later, I still wake up from nightmares about you.
-I still have scars on my hipbones from the mural of self-hatred you had created.
-Sometimes I can’t kiss my girlfriend because all I see is you, and now when I can’t kiss her all I can do is apologize.
-As she begs me to come back to her I bury myself under a pile of blankets, trying to escape from the tortuous mindset you have led me to.
+I still have scars on my hipbones from the mural of self hatred you had created.
+Sometimes I can’t kiss my girlfriend because all I see is you, and now when I can’t kiss her all I can do is apologize, as she begs me to come back to her I bury myself under a piles of blankets, trying to escape from the tortuous mindset you have led me to.
 Today, because of you, I am not an easy fix.
-There are days where I still struggle to leave my bed or accept that I am enough.
-But thank you, because when my girlfriend says no I will never make her feel guilty, because now I know how to be a better person to the people I love, because love does not mean sex – love means respect.
+There are days where I still struggle to leave my bed or accept that I am enough But thank you, because when my girlfriend says no I will never make her feel guilty, because now I know how to be a better person to the people I love, because love does not mean sex, love means respect.